profile

 On one particular day during my 10th-grade exams, I was this close to deploying this deadly weapon but glad I did not

-...because the chili powder got so soggy after holding it in my palms for a long time that it would have spectacularly failed had I tried wielding it on bullies.
+...because the chili powder got soggy as ginger-garlic paste after holding it in my palms for a long time that it would have spectacularly failed if I tried wielding this deadly weapon on bullies.

 And I can't imagine the beating I would have received in response ha ha.